 Greek cuisine has some of the most loved and delicious dishes in Europe.
 Everyone wants to have a Greek dinner.

-However, no matter how good you are at cooking and following online recipes, it is an altogether different story and experience if chefs prepare the dishes for you.
+However, no matter how good you are at cooking and following online recipes, it is a different story and experience if chefs prepare the dishes for you.

-When you are in Chania, you want to go to such places.
-First, because you need to eat.
-Secondly, because the food is delicious.
+When you are in Chania, you want to go to such places first, because you need to eat.
+After all, the food is delicious.

 Where to Eat in Chania

-In no particular order, these are some of the best places to eat in Chania and I totally recommend visiting each and every one of them!
+In no particular order, these are some of the best places to eat in Chania, and I totally recommend visiting each one!

 Tamam